innovationOUtside/ou-m348-py/README.md

 (If you have several Pythibn environments available, you may need to ensure you are using the correct `pip` installer.
 You're on your own with this... that's why we suggest using officially supported environments...)

+If you run into problems or issues, raise them as an issue in the repository rather than the forums.

+PRs / fixes welcome for any issues.

 Launch the environment with:

 `jupyter nbclassic`